ablarchives/client-locations-plugin/README.md

 # Client Locations Plugin for OctoberCMS

 **Background**
-This plugin extends the Albright Client plugin and is used to add multiple location support to single clients.
+This plugin extends the Albright Client plugin and replaces the single address input with multiple location support.
+When this plugin is installed, multiple locations can be attached to a single client model and each client can have a default location set.

 **Features**
-- Remove single location managemenet from clients
+- Remove single location input from client
-- Adds multiple location support to clients
+- Adds multiple location input and attachment to client
-- Supports title and default options for each location
+- Allows each client to have a default location
+- Each location can have a title, street line 1, street line 2, city, state, zip, and default checkbox

 **Install**
 There are two options: